 This page provides MVR related configuration.
-The MVR screen in Figure 4-3-7-1 appears

-4.3.7.1 MVR Configuratio
+4.3.13.1 MVR Configuratio

-Figure 4-3-7-2: MVR Configuration Page Screenshot
+Figure 4-3-13-1: MVR Configuration Page Screenshot

 Object Description

 MVR Mode Enable/Disable the Global MVR.

 The Unregistered Flooding control depends on the current configuration in

 IGMP/MLD Snooping.

 It is suggested to enable Unregistered Flooding control when the MVR group

 table is full.

 • Delete Check to delete the entry.
 The designated entry will be deleted during the next

 save.

 MVR VID Specify the Multicast VLAN ID.

 Be Caution: MVR source ports are not recommended to be overlapped with

 management VLAN ports.

 MVR Name MVR Name is an optional attribute to indicate the name of the specific MVR